gromnitsky/alt-30-seconds-of-code/c/snippets/_preface.md

-The snippets below are ready to use, except for they are written in a naïve manner: error checking prevents only crashes, malloc'ing is always optimistic, there are almost no *const* pointers (for they irritate me immensely) & numbers are oft *int*s.
+The snippets below are ready to use, except for they are written in a naïve manner: error checking prevents only crashes, malloc'ing is always optimistic & numbers are oft *int*s.

 The following header files are assumed as already included: